willy-vvu/game/jtc_rendition.md

  which was lurking in Genesis Corp, at all costs.

 Thus starts the story of Guardian 1's fight for survival and the saving of mankind

+##Trailer 1

+The earth is shown from space and it shows timelapsed development.
+The insane pase at which human growth expanded is shown and there is a time stamp in the corner.
+Once it gets to the year 2060 from 2020 it shows Renlar's story.
+Then it continues until 2079 when the rift was made.
+ It shows the rift.
+Then it shows the Genesis Corp problem with views from security cameras and then the webcam of the engineer.
+Then the head of Genesis Corp at a table with the blueprints telling people what to do.
+Then it shows robotic arms building the suits.
+Then the suit is finished and the camera starts to fly around like the crysis suit video.
+Then when it gets to the helmet, it shows the front and suddenly the lights in the eye pieces glow on and the title is shown.
+Then it acts like the screen shutdown and says the day it is coming out and that all profits go to charity and the website link